I’ve slipped, tripped or fallen at work, can I claim compensation?

 That’s right, we provide unlimited legal support for our prospective clients.
 Not sure if you have a claim, or if you even want to make a claim?
 You can speak with us for as long as you like and as many times as you like.
 We’ll let you know your legal rights, completely free of charge and with no obligation to make a claim.

-Choosing the right solicitor for falls at work
+Choosing the right solicitor for slips, trips and falls at work claims

-At Express Solicitors, we have more than 20 years’ experience settling personal injury claims in the workplace.
+At Express Solicitors, we have more than 20 years’ experience settling accident claims in the workplace.
 Whether you’ve slipped over, tripped on a piece of equipment, or fallen from a height, we are here to listen to your story sensitively.

 Our experience has led to tens of millions in compensation claims, and we can work with you on a no win, no fee basis.
 We specialise in taking on the claims that nobody else will, so whether you’ve been let down or are just starting out, contact our lawyers today.